HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 The CINX platform stores many Ids for different object types from different sources.
 For example, an item on a PO may have Ids defined by the customer, vendor, and product manufacturer.

-To clearly define CINX system Ids in API responses, the CINX Ids will be positioned at the top of response for the requested object.
+To clearly define CINX System Ids in API responses, the CINX Ids will be positioned at the top of response for the requested object.
 They will in most cases be named **cinx_guid**.

  <img src='images/cinx_guid_response.jpg'/>